paulbrejla/ferien-api/README.md

 To change a holiday date, open the ics file for the state and year and find the holiday entry.
 Change the entry and create a pull request against _main_.

+### Dates are missing - can you add them?
+The source ics files are here: https://github.com/paulbrejla/ferien-api-data.
+To add a holidays for a given state and year, provide an ics file and create a PR against _main_.

+### Data is unreliable - can you fix data issues?
+The source ics files are here: https://github.com/paulbrejla/ferien-api-data.
+To change a holiday date, open the ics file for the state and year and find the holiday entry.
+Change the entry and create a pull request against _main_.

 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See LICENSE for more information.